 First, if you live in a jurisdiction different than the one the lawsuit was filed in and the jurisdiction you live in is hostile to copyright trolls and/or there are no current attorneys representing the plaintiff in your jurisdiction, a motion to quash based on lack of jurisdiction is probably a good idea.

 Second, a motion to quash can be used strategically, such as to increase the length of settlement negotiations while you may be totally anonymous to the movie company.
 Of course, if you do win the motion to quash, that can be a big plus as well.

 Finally, motions to quash can do a number of important things.
 They can inform the court of defects it was not previously aware of in the plaintiff’s complaint or background.
 As stated above, a motion to quash can inform the court that the plaintiff has engaged in some kind of dirty business or technical chicanery, such as unethical practices in prior cases.
 Also, you may catch a lucky break if the plaintiff’s case crumbles at this stage.

 Antonelli Law will advise you, take the time to explain some of the complicating factors at work, and let YOU make the call according to your values, tolerance for risk and ability to pay.
 Sound like good lawyerly advice?
 We believe so.

-We offer a reasonable Flat Fee for helping you settle and remain anonymous in many cases; and reasonable fees for motions to quash and for defending you if you are named as a defendant in a copyright infringement lawsuit.
-We gladly accept referrals from other attorneys and accept clients for Illinois, Wisconsin, Michigan, Ohio, Maryland, Washington DC, New Jersey, New York, Florida, Colorado, and other states’ federal courts on pro hac vice application around the country.
+We offer a reasonable Flat Fee for helping you settle and remain anonymous in many cases, and reasonable fees for motions to quash and for defending you if you are named as a defendant in a copyright infringement lawsuit.
+We gladly accept referrals from other attorneys and accept clients for all states involving a federal copyright infringement lawsuit, including but not limited to Illinois, Wisconsin, Michigan, Ohio, Maryland, Washington DC, New Jersey, New York, Florida, Colorado, and other states’ federal courts on pro hac vice application around the country.